Cornahaia: History

-After the Irish Rebellion of 1641 concluded, the rebels vacated the land and the 1652 Commonwealth Survey lists the townland as belonging to James Thornton.
+After the Irish Rebellion of 1641 concluded, the rebels vacated the land, and the 1652 Commonwealth Survey lists the townland as belonging to James Thornton.

 The 1790 Cavan Carvaghs list spells the townland name as Cornaha.

 The Cornahaia Valuation Office Field books are available for May 1838.

-In the 19th century the landlord of Cornahaia was the Reverend Francis Saunderson (b.1786), who was Church of Ireland rector of Kildallan from 1828 until his death on 22 December 1873.
+In the 19th century, the landlord of Cornahaia was the Reverend Francis Saunderson (b.1786), who was Church of Ireland rector of Kildallan from 1828 until his death on 22 December 1873.

 Griffith's Valuation of 1857 lists ten landholders in the townland.

 Census

-In the 1901 census of Ireland, there were four families listed in the townland.
+In the 1901 census of Ireland, four families were listed in the townland.

-In the 1911 census of Ireland, there were five families listed in the townland.
+In the 1911 census of Ireland, five families were listed in the townland.